When push comes to shove, don't forget the rule of threes of survival!

 Keep in mind that the temperature of a large object (ground or body of water) with which the body is in contact is at least as dangerous as the temperature of the air.
 So any consideration of shelter must include insulation from the ground.

 Fire can be a key component of “shelter” as well as many other survival aspects.
 That is why having fire making equipment and skills is critical.

-Three days with a serious illness could be a problem as well, so consider ways of preventing and curing infections, as well as other dangerous diseases.
+Three days with serious illness could be a problem as well, so consider ways of preventing and curing infections, as well as other dangerous diseases.

 Another Application of the Rule of Threes

-As we see, the Rule provides guidance on selecting which skills and equipment you might need.
+As we see, the “Rule of Threes” provides guidance on selecting which skills and equipment you might need.
 It also is a key factor in deciding your ACCESS to the equipment.

-If you have defensive equipment, it needs to be immediately available.
+If you have the defensive equipment, it needs to be immediately available.
 In a holster or sheath or pouch on your person is just barely adequate.

 Fire equipment should be fairly accessible, and perhaps some of the shelter supplies.
 Everything else can be packed where it best fits, within reason.